ulflor/wavepacket/doc/tutorials/plotting.md

 These classes are opinionated and may not be as flexible and configurable as you need them.
 If they do not fulfill your needs, you might want to write your own plotting code, as discussed in the next section.

-As of version 0.2, the only available helper is a class that stacks plots on top of each other, and which plots the potential and the state's density (offset by the energy of the state) together.
+As of version 0.2, there are two available helper classes: {py:class}`wp.plot.SimplePlot1D` just draws one plot, while {py:class}`wp.plot.StackedPlot1D` stacks density plots on top of each other.
-It is mainly intended for Jupyter notebooks, where plotting is slightly restricted.
+Otherwise, both classes behave similar, and plot plot the potential and the state's density (offset by the energy of the state) together. the simple plot generally provides a simple way to plot animations, while stacked plots are suitable for Jupyter notebooks, where you can have only one plot per cell.

-The constructor gets the number of plots, some wave function for guessing defaults, and the potential and hamiltonian, then you just call plot repeatedly to fill the individual plots.
+The `StackedPlot1D` constructor gets the number of plots, some wave function for guessing defaults, and the potential and hamiltonian, then you just call plot repeatedly to fill the individual plots.
 If you plot more often than there are axes available, the last plot is overwritten.